-Nearly every county in illinois sent floral tributes to the funeral of Miss Willard.
+Nearly every county in Illinois sent floral tributes to the funeral of Miss

-The counsel general did not advise Americans to leave Havana as reported in dispatches.
-The condition of Mrs. W. C. Whitney poison.
-The navy department has given out figures showing the strength of the naval militia up to date.
-This shows a total force of 4,445 officers and enlisted men, which is a gratifying in-& bearing
+The counsel general did not advise Americans to leave Havana as reported saying that he does not propose doing anything to precipitate war with A secret proclamation just issued by the Macedonia revolutionary commit-

+The condition of Mrs. W. C. Whitney is decidedly critical.
+She is paralyzed tee calls upon the people to join in an insurrection.
+Washington's social season of 1897-'98 closed on the 24th, and in all respects it has been a remarkable one.
+It began and ended in mourning.
+Past Assistant Surgeon T. B. Bailey, United States navy, was found dead in his room in Weshington under conditions that lead to the belief that he had committed suicide by taking poison The navy department has given out figures showing the strength of the naval militia up to date.
+This shows a total force of 4,445 officers and en-listed men, which is a gratifying increase from 3,703 shown by the last re-
-Washington's social season of 1897-98 closed on the 24th, and in all respecta it has been a remarkable one.
-It egan and ended in mourning.

-Past Assistant Surgeon T. B. Bailey, United States navy, was found dead in his room in Washington under consitions that lead to the beilef that he had committed suicide by taking
+Presbyterians at Trenton, N. J., celebrated the 120th anniversary of the adoption of Westminster confession of

+President McKinley is quoted as